 Knight to f6 ticks all the boxes of a good opening move: it develops a piece (and more particularly, the Knight) to its best square, while making a threat the opponent has to reply to.

-This is how the French defense was played in the nineteenth century.
+The Steinitz variation of the French defense is how this opening was played in the nineteenth century.
 Since that , theory has evolved a lot, but this line remains valid nowadays !

-The next possibility for White is to try to leverage a dangerous pin.
+The next possibility for White is to try to leverage a dangerous pin: the French defense / Burn variation with Bg5.

 To finish with the classical variation, I want to mention a very exciting gambit to play with White: the Alekhine-Chatard attack.